 Hiking the country is among the best ways to explore it.
 However, once you start doing it, it becomes highly addictive.
-Greece, with all it’s beautiful beaches and seaside resorts, is very also a very attractive hiking destination.
+Greece, with all its beautiful beaches and seaside resorts, is also a very attractive hiking destination.

 From the first time I visited Crete, I fell in love with this gorgeous island.
 Sparkling blue water, white sandy beaches, local villages, canyons – there is just so much to explore.

-Still, every time I’m thing back to my trip, Samaria Gorge walk is the first thing I remember.
-This clean, untouched path between high cliffs, fresh mountain air and pristine beauty stays in memory for decades.
+Still, every time I think back to my trip, the Samaria Gorge walk is the first thing I remember.
+This clean, untouched path between high cliffs, fresh mountain air, and pristine beauty stays in memory for decades.

-So here is Samaria Gorge from Chania tips for beginners – thing you should know before your visit in order to make the walk more enjoyable.
+So here is Samaria Gorge from Chania tips for beginners – things you should know before your visit in order to make the walk more enjoyable.